IndraGonz/2024_GonzalezOjeda_CLARC/README.md

 - Malawi - 629 samples
 - South Africa - 1637 samples
 - Iceland - 958 samples

 The accession numbers for all samples used (divided by dataset) can be found in the [Genomes/accession_numbers](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/tree/main/Genomes/accession_numbers/) folder within this repository.

+Additionally, all corresponding assemblies (.fasta) and annotation files (.gff) can be found in this [Zenodo folder]()

+### Validation across multiple bacterial species

+Distinct datasets were curated for five bacterial species: _Mycobacterium tuberculosis_, _Listeria monocytogenes_, _Streptococcus agalactiae_, _Streptococcus pneumoniae_, and _Escherichia coli_.
+Complete genome assemblies were retrieved from RefSeq, selecting only closed genomes deposited after 2010 to ensure high assembly quality and a balanced sample size across species.
+An exception was made for _E. coli_, where genomes deposited after 2018 were used due to its disproportionately large representation in RefSeq.
+The number of samples for each species are as follows:

+- _M. tuberculosis_ - 432 samples
+- _L. monocytogenes_ - 423 samples
+- _S. agalactiae_ - 156 samples
+- _S. pneumoniae_ - 221 samples
+- _E. coli_ - 670 samples

+The accession numbers for all samples used (divided by dataset) can be found in the [Genomes/accession_numbers](https://github.com/IndraGonz/2024_GonzalezOjeda_CLARC/tree/main/Genomes/accession_numbers/) folder within this repository.